HenrikJoreteg/redux-bundler/README.md

 })
 ```

-The valus like `Home`, `UserList`, etc, can be _anything_.
+The value like `Home`, `UserList`, etc, can be _anything_.
 Whatever the current route that matches, calling `selectRoute()` will _return whatever that is_.
 This could be a root component for that "page" in your app.
-Or it could be an object with a componenet name along with a page title or whatever else you may want to link to that route.
+Or it could be an object with a component name along with a page title or whatever else you may want to link to that route.

-Then in your root component in your appp you'd simply `selectRoute()` to retrieve it.
-There's
+Then in your root component in your app you'd simply `selectRoute()` to retrieve it.

 Selectors: